0b01001001/spectree/README.md

 > How can I write a customized plugin for another backend framework?

 Inherit `spectree.plugins.base.BasePlugin` and implement the functions you need.
-After that, init like `api = SpecTree(backend=MyCustomizedPlugin)`.
+After that, init like `spec = SpecTree(backend=MyCustomizedPlugin)`.

 > How to use a customized template page?